This event has been and gone.

 British singer/songwriter David Ford is essential listening for anyone who gives a damn about music.
 He first achieved prominence with the indie rock group Easyworld, who released an independent mini-album, '…Better Ways to Self Destruct' and two full-length albums on Jive Records before disbanding in 2004.
 Ford branched into a solo career soon after, and has become known for the sheer passion he puts into his songs, combining Americana, English melodicism and a touch of rock 'n' roll, tied together with finely-crafted lyrics.
 His emotive stories of social commentary, politics and love in a world going to hell are powerful, engaging and hark back to an era of classic songwriting.
 Think Tom Waits, Neil Young and Randy Newman.
 From raw-throated passion to delicate piano balladry, Ford's music is intelligent, witty and authoritative.

-See David Ford tour dates
+See 10 tour dates featuring David Ford

 The Trades Club